ValeP314/pp5-tangled-treasure/README.md

   * When adding an item, a success message pops up, to show that the toasts work fine.
   * When removing an item, a success message pops up, to show that the toasts work fine.
   * The toast message shows a preview of the shopping bag successfully.
-  *
 * Checkout:
-  * The checkout page is updated fter adding or removing items several times.
+  * The checkout page was updated after adding or removing items several times, and it worked well as expected.
 * Payments:
   * Stripe was installed and payments were checked printing "intent" to prove that the form was submitted.
   * I noticed when checking out that the email address for the confirmation email didn't come up on the checkout_success page.
 I checked the code and noticed that there was an interruption of the line occourred authomatically through the editor, set to authomatically format pasted content.
 The issue was easily rectified; another order was submitted and the email address appeared on screen.